 Although we currently do not have a legislative framework to deal with the issue this could change very quickly.
 Theresa May published the government’s 25 year environmental plan: A Green Future, and pledged to stop all avoidable plastics by 2042.
 The plan touches upon levies and packaging-free aisles.
 The commitment was welcomed but criticised for being too slow and vague.
 What Theresa May needs now is short-term plan to kickstart her pledge to phase out all avoidable plastics.

 A Green Future looks especially light-touch compared to the European Union’s response.
-They put forward a plastic strategy which called for a more circular economy and have set a target to make all plastic packaging recyclable by 2030 and have pledged €100m (£89m) to finance innovation in this space.
+They put forward a plastic strategy which called for a more circular economy and has set a target to make all plastic packaging recyclable by 2030 and have pledged €100m (£89m) to finance innovation in this space.

 Plastics was also a key discussion point at the World Economic Forum in Davos in January a meeting of governments and industry leaders.
 The Ellen MacArthur Foundation awarded a total of $1 million for innovative solutions to stop plastics becoming waste, whilst industry giants such as Coca-Cola pledged to recycle a bottle for every bottle they produce.
 These acts acknowledge that plastic pollution is a global problem and not just for the UK.

 Plastics are not going to disappear, but the way we think about, treat and use plastics will change throughout the entire lifecycle.
 Plastics have provided huge advances in human development in medicine, electronics, construction and many more.
 Plastics also provide many sustainability benefits such as preserving food helping us to avoid food waste, it is used as insulation reducing heating or lightweight automobile parts to reduce fuel consumption.
 Alone in Europe, the plastic sector employs 1.5 million people and generates a turnover of EUR 340 billion in 2015.